 Residents in Detention may have visitors.
 Visitors will be limited to parents and custodial guardians, clergy, attorneys, and caseworkers.

-Visitors will not bring into detention any items, to include handbags, side or backpacks, sacks, packages, boxes, cameras, cell phones, or electronic devices.
+Visitors will NOT bring into detention visitation any items, to include handbags, side or backpacks, sacks, packages, boxes, cameras, cell phones, or electronic devices.

 Visitors will not bring in food or drinks for any resident.